 Air measurement

-Keep an eye on the development of the indoor air in your office and check relevant air components with an air measuring device such as the air-Q. If the measured values reach the stored limit values, the measuring device sends you a warning message via app and displays the development in an easily detectable way via an LED traffic light system.
-In addition to up to 14 measured values, the air-Q provides information on your performance and health index as well as the virus load in the room.
+Keep an eye on the development of the indoor air in your office and check relevant air components with an air measuring device such as the air-Q. If the measured values reach the stored limit values, the measuring device sends you a warning message via the app and displays the development in an easy-to-read LED traffic light system.
+In addition to up to 14 measured values, the air-Q provides information on your performance and health index as well as the viral load in the room.

 Contributed image: portishead1 from Getty Images Signature/canva.com, other images: Sladic from Getty Images Pro & xavierarnau from Getty Images Signature/canva.com